jmochel/endeavour/README.md

 # Operation Result Pattern

-Return a Union of an OK Result (success or failure without error) OR an error result.
+Return a Union of an OK Result (value or failure without error) OR an error result.

 OK, fulfilled.

 accomplishment
 achievement
 realization
-success
+value
 attainment
 consummation
 actualization